Nancy Kerrigan: 1994 assault

-On January 6, 1994, at the U.S. Figure Skating Championships in Detroit, Kerrigan was the victim of a crime that brought her international fame far beyond the skating world.
-As she was walking through a corridor at Cobo Arena immediately after a practice session, Kerrigan was bludgeoned on the right lower thigh with a police baton by an assailant, who was later apprehended and identified as Shane Stant.
-The assault was planned by rival Tonya Harding's ex-husband Jeff Gillooly and co-conspirator Shawn Eckardt (1967–2007).
+On January 6, 1994, at the U.S. Figure Skating Championships in Detroit, as Kerrigan was walking through a corridor at Cobo Arena immediately after a practice session, she was bludgeoned on the right lower thigh with a police baton by an assailant, who was later apprehended and identified as Shane Stant.
+The assault was planned by rival Tonya Harding's ex-husband Jeff Gillooly and conspirator Shawn Eckardt (1967–2007).
 The conspirators' goal was to prevent Kerrigan from competing in both the National Championships and the Lillehammer 1994 Olympics.

 The attack's immediate aftermath was recorded on a TV camera and broadcast around the world.
 The initial footage showed the attendants helping Kerrigan as she grabbed at her knee, crying out: "Why, why, why?"
-Kerrigan was also seen being carried away by her father Daniel.
+Kerrigan was also seen being carried away by her father, Daniel.
 Harding won the championship, with Michelle Kwan second.
 Although Kerrigan's injury forced her to withdraw from the U.S. Championships, her fellow skaters agreed that she merited one of the two spots on the Olympic team.
-The USFSA chose to name her to the Olympic team rather than Kwan, who was sent to Lillehammer as an alternate in the event that Harding was removed from the team.
+The USFSA chose to name her to the Olympic team rather than Kwan, who was sent to Lillehammer as an alternate in the event that Harding were to be removed from the team.

 Kerrigan recovered quickly from her injury and resumed her intensive training.
 She practiced by doing complete back-to-back, double run-throughs of her programs until she felt completely confident in her ability to compete under pressure.
-The fame she had acquired from the attack led to further opportunities; she was reported to have already signed endorsement contracts for $9.5 million before the Olympics began.
+The fame caused by huge media coverage of the attack led to further opportunities; she was reported to have already signed endorsement contracts for $9.5 million before the Olympics began.

-Harding denied any involvement in the planning of the attack but later pleaded guilty to conspiring to hinder the prosecution.
+Harding denied any involvement in the planning of the attack, but later pleaded guilty to conspiring to hinder the prosecution.
 In late 2005, Kerrigan expressed objections to Shane Stant's wishes to have the attack removed from his record so he could join the Navy SEALs, which do not recruit anyone with a felony conviction.
 Kerrigan stated in a letter dated November 25, 2005, that "to allow Stant to have the attack removed from his record would not only be an insult to [her], but it [also] would send the message that a crime like that can ultimately be swept under the rug."
 Stant's request had already been denied by a judge, saying that it is against the law to expunge an assault conviction.
 Stant was 34 when he tried to remove the attack from his record.

-The attack was depicted in the 2017 film, I, Tonya.
+The attack was depicted in the 2017 film I, Tonya.